What is it?

 The WE Write for Success Program is an initiative designed to improve student skill in evidence-based writing.
 Starting with the fall of 2014, all freshman students are required to complete at least six writing enriched (WE) courses — a total of 17 credit hours — in order to graduate.
 WE courses are identified with a “W” in the course prefix.

-Why did LC launch this initiative?
+Why did Lynchburg launch this initiative?

 - It supports the mission of University of Lynchburg to develop students with strong character and balanced perspectives and to prepare them for engagement in a global society.